tapjs/tapjs/src/docs/content/plugins/index.md

 which tells it to save new snapshots rather than compare against stored snapshots.

+### `config[field].nodeArgs` Function

+If a config field has a `nodeArgs` method, then this method will be called with the current value of the configuration field, and is expected to return an array of strings, which will be added to the `execArgv` of the test process.

+This is provided primarily for interoperability with `node:test` tests, so that for example `--grep` can be translated to `--test-name-pattern`.
+However, it's also a way for a plugin to modify the arguments passed to node, _ahead_ of the main test script file.

+**Do not use this to add --loader or --import arguments.** Those should be done using the `loader` or `importLoader` exports, respectively.

 ## `testFileExtensions`

 If an array of strings is exported as `testFileExtensions`, then